One of the best tips you will ever get is to keep your WordPress blog secure. The best way to do that is by keeping a WordPress backup.

 If you need to take backups of multiple blogs, I would recommend looking for another solution which doesn’t cost you so much in recurring monthly fees.
 Otherwise, for a single blog, VaultPress is a perfect solution and lets you completely restore your blog from a backup.

-I have the basic plan & when I purchased it, I paid $5.
-That plan is hidden & you can access it using this link.
-In the basic plan, VaultPress makes a complete backup of your blog once every day.
+In the personal plan, VaultPress makes a complete backup of your blog once every day.
 With just one click you can restore your blog from a backup.
 What I like about them is the support they offer.
 Since the people behind VaultPress are WordPress experts, your blog backup & security are in good hands.
+VaultPress plan can be purchased using Jetpack plugin.

 Check out VaultPress (Recommended for one site)